 Eye teaming, which is coordinating both eyes together when tracking words on a page or when judging distances in sports

 Eye focusing, which is the ability to see clearly when quickly moving the eye from one distance to another

-- Hand eye coordination, the ability to coordinate seeing with the movement of hands or fingers.
+Hand-eye coordination is the ability to coordinate seeing with the movement of hands or fingers.
 This is important in writing and art as well as in sports

 If your child hasn’t had an eye examination in at least one year, make an appointment at our Ashburn, VA Optics&EYECARE office.
-Our friendly staff will be happy to set up an appointment that fits with your busy schedule.
+Our friendly staff will be happy to set up an appointment that fits your busy schedule.

 When it comes to eyesight, kids usually can’t tell you when they’re having trouble seeing.
 They don’t have enough experience for comparison.
-If your child has had problems with their eyesight, what were the first clues that tipped you off?
+If your child has had problems with their eyesight, what were the first clues that tipped her off?